Bible Quiz Questions and Answers: What Judaism and Christianity Teach About Knowing Scripture

 FAQs

-Proverbs 22:21 frames the entire purpose of wisdom education as arriving at truth: 'That I might make thee know the certainty of the words of truth; that thou mightest answer the words of truth to them that send unto thee' Proverbs 22:21.
-Jewish educators have long used this verse to justify rigorous textual study and accurate transmission of knowledge.
+Proverbs 22:21 states the goal clearly: 'That I might make thee know the certainty of the words of truth; that thou mightest answer the words of truth to them that send unto thee' Proverbs 22:21.
+Both Jewish and Christian traditions cite this verse as a foundation for rigorous scripture study.

 0 Community answers